How our canals can help to improve mental well-being

 How can canal boating help?

 According to the NHS website, evidence suggests there are 5 steps to improve your mental health and wellbeing.
-Applying these when spending time onboard a canal boat is easy, and something to bear in mind when we can start offering day trips and holidays to our disabled clients again.
+Applying these when spending time onboard a canal boat is easy:

 1. Connect with other people